-2023-2024 Exam dates are:
+2024-2025 final exam dates are:

-- First semester: December 12, 13, 14, and 15 - Second semester: May 17 and 20 (Graduating seniors only).
-May 21, 22, 23, and 23 (all other students)
+- First semester: December 17, 18, 19, and 20 - Second semester: May 16 and 19 (Graduating seniors only) - Second semester: May 20, 21, 22, and 23 (all other students)

 Only those students who present evidence of a lawful absence will be permitted to make up an exam.
 All make-up exams must be approved by the Principal.
 Exams may not be taken early.
-During the second semester, Seniors with averages below 80 will take final exams.
+During the second semester, seniors with averages below 80 will take final exams.
 There will be no check-outs during the scheduled exams.
 Due to the heavy workload in the Attendance Office during exams, no check-outs by phone will be accepted.
-To check out, students must return the exam exemption check-out form completed through Infinite Campus with check-out times and dates.
+To check out, students must submit the exam exemption check-out form completed through Infinite Campus with check-out times and dates.